‘GOLIATH’ WALLOPS WEST TEXAS DAIRY INDUSTRY, FUTURE MILK SUPPLY

 “The immediate challenge is how to handle these sudden, massive losses of animals,” Turley said.
 “The ordinary methods for disposal cannot handle the volume of deaths we are seeing from this storm.
 The Texas Association of Dairymen is working with the Texas Commission on Environmental Quality and other agencies to determine how the animals can be disposed of both quickly and safely.”

 In addition, TAD is working with the Texas Governor’s Office, the Texas Department of Agriculture and other state and federal agencies to determine whether financial assistance is available for impacted dairy farmers.

-Turley warned that the storm will have a lingering affect on the state’s milk supply.
+Turley warned that the storm will have a lingering affect on the state’s milk supply click here for more info.
 During the storm, weather conditions and road closures both kept dairy employees, who normally milk the animals twice a day, and tanker trucks, which transport the milk from dairy to processor, from reaching farms.
 Not only were hundreds of loads of milk ready for processing wasted, but, on some farms, cows went almost two days without being milked, Turley said.